ibm-cloud-docs/codeengine/billing.md

 - If you create a {{site.data.keyword.codeengineshort}} app with `2` GB (gigabyte) memory and `1` virtual CPU, with a minimum and maximum instance scale of `1`, after an hour, you are charged for `1` vCPU hour and `2` GB hours.
 - If you then set your maximum instance scale to `2` and your application receives enough requests to scale up to 2, then you are billed for the (`number of instances`) x (`number of virtual CPUs`) = `2` vCPU and `4` GB per hour.

-For valid CPU and memory combinations, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
+For valid CPU and memory combinations, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).

 Note that the time that it takes to pull your image or to build it from source code is included in the billable time.